PADI Open Water Diver Course in Kota Kinabalu

 Learn to Dive – choose the PADI Open Water Diver Course in Kota Kinabalu

-If you don’t have four days free during your holiday in Kota Kinabalu, Sabah to learn to dive then there are other PADI Open Water Course options for you.
+If you don’t have 3 days free during your holiday in Kota Kinabalu, Sabah to learn to dive then there are other PADI Open Water Course options for you.
 The PADI Open Water Referral course is where you complete all the confined water training and academic study sessions in your home town with another PADI Dive Centre.
-Once you are on holiday in Kota Kinabalu you join two (2) days of diving completing four open water training dives.
-Another cool option is the PADI eLearning Open Water course where you complete all academics online using say a PC or iPad then come to Borneo for just three (3) days of water training.
-The choice is yours!
+Once you are on holiday in Kota Kinabalu you simply join us for 2 days of diving, completing four open water training dives.

 Typical Itinerary for the full PADI Open Water Diver Course in Kota Kinabalu

-11:30 am – 12 noon – Back on our boat and a chance to shower.
+11:30 till 12:00 – Back on our boat and a chance to shower.
 You’ll be transferred to Padang Point for a tasty lunch.

-Meet our Dive Crew at Jesselton Point Jetty for 8:45 am, for a 9:00 am boat departure.
+Meet our Dive Crew at Jesselton Point Jetty at 08:45, for a 09:00 boat departure.
 Today will be a busy dive day as we have a lot to do.
 In the morning you will complete Confined Water Training Sessions 2, 3, 4 and 5 followed by lunch.
 In the afternoon it is time for your PADI Open Water Dive 2.
-After your afternoon dive, you will be transferred back to Jesselton Point Jetty (arriving back between 3:30 pm – 4:30 pm).
+After your afternoon dive, you will be transferred back to Jesselton Point Jetty (arriving back around 15:30).
 By the end of today, you will have completed enough training to be a PADI Scuba Diver.
 Cool!

-Meet our Dive Crew at Jesselton Point Jetty at 8:45 am, for a 9:00 am boat departure.
+Meet our Dive Crew at Jesselton Point Jetty at 08:45, for a 09:00 boat departure.
 All being well, by the end of today you will be a PADI Open Water Diver and have joined the millions before you in this fantastic diver education program – The PADI Open Water Diver Course.
 Today will be a less busy PADI Open Water Diver Course day, but we still have a lot to do.
 In the morning you will complete Open Water Dive 3 followed by lunch.
 In the afternoon it is time for your PADI Open Water Dive 4 – your final qualifying dive :-).
-After high 5’s with your PADI Instructor, you’ll be transferred back to Jesselton Point Jetty (arriving back to ~ 4:00 pm).
+After high 5’s with your PADI Instructor, you’ll be transferred back to Jesselton Point Jetty (arriving back around 15:30).
 Congratulations on becoming a certified PADI Open water Diver!!

 To join a PADI Open Water Diver Course you must be:-